o3bvv/python-object-extractor/README.rst

                           (default: -)
     -n OUTPUT_OBJECT_NAME, --output_object_name OUTPUT_OBJECT_NAME
                           output name of target reference.
 By default it's taken from 'object_reference'.
-For example, output object
+For example, for object
+                          reference 'importable.module:object' an output object
-                          name will be 'object' for object reference 'importable.module:object' (default: None)
+                          name will be 'object'  (default: None)

 Usage examples
 --------------

-Extract function from package located in current directory and print to ``STDOUT``:
+Extract a function from a package located in current directory and print to ``STDOUT``:

 .. code-block:: bash